D.C. Roads - I-66/US 50

 I-66 and US 50/I-66

 I-66 was meant to continue eastward from its current terminus at US 29 to connect to the proposed I-95 north of downtown DC.
+(An earlier proposal would have taken it north along Florida Ave. to U Street, but still tying in around the same spot.)
 29 would have been I-266 along the Whitehurst Freeway.
 I-66 is good at making freeways into stubs; in addition to its own incompleteness, the E Street Expressway stubs off to the east for five blocks, and the Potomac River Freeway stubs to the south after almost no distance at all.
 The latter was meant to be part of I-695, as the Southwest Freeway, connecting to I-395 (which would have been I-95), duplexing, and then splitting off as the part of the Southeast Freeway that was constructed.

 The first interesting sign inside the DC limits, which is defined as the southern shore of the Potomac River; it's on both I-66 and US 50, which are just together to share the Teddy Roosevelt Bridge.
 This is the last I-66 East reassurance motorists see, and the sign implies that 66 follows the E St. Expressway.
 "Independence Avenue" is really the end of the Potomac River Freeway, and first leads to Ohio Drive.

 Potomac River Freeway SB at Ohio Drive by the Lincoln Memorial.
-In other words, this would have been I-695 eastbound.
+This would have been I-695 eastbound.

 I-66 EB follows the "Whitehurst Freeway" sign.
 There is still ample opportunity after E St. to exit into the heart of DC (L St.) or onto US 29 North (K St.).